The Ba\~nados-Silk-West effect with immovable particles near static black holes and its rotational counterpart: Introduction

+The aim of the present work is to show that there is one more type of a special scenario free of the aforementioned difficulties.
+In this sense, we fill the gap in the classification of the BSW scenarios left before, and bring this issue to completion.
+We also demonstrate the analogue of the special type scenario for rotating black holes.
+Thus we expand the class of objects and scenarios for which high energy collisions are possible.

-Quite recently, it was rediscovered in \cite{eva} where it was shown that the effect takes place even for the Schwarzschild black hole.
-It is worth noting that the criticality condition $E=0$ was also considered in Sec.
-II of \cite{ots} for 2 + 1 black holes with the cosmological constant \cite{btz} .
+There is one more aspect of the issue under discussion.
+Some other cursory notes were made in literature on the BSW effect concerning the states with $ E=0$.
+The criticality condition with $E=0$ was considered in Sec.
+II of \cite {ots} for 2 + 1 black holes with the cosmological constant \cite{btz}.
 It appeared as a limit of the angular momentum $L\rightarrow 0$ in a more general condition (2.15) there.
 The corresponding space-time is not asymptotically flat but near the horizon the same features manifest themselves, so $E_{c.m.}$ grows unbounded when $E\rightarrow 0$ for one of two particles.

-Meanwhile, there are some physical obstacles in this context.
-If a particle is kept at rest near the Schwarzschild black hole \cite{gp11}, the force required for this grows unbounded when the corresponding point approaches the horizon.
-One can try, instead, to release a particle and arrange collision between particles moving freely \cite{eva}.
-Then, the criticality condition reduces to $E\approx 0$.
-This would give an alternative to the standard criticality condition required for the BSW effect \cite{ban}, \cite {prd} expanding also the class of black holes for which high energy collisions are possible.

-However, a difficulty of another kind arises here.
-Such a particle cannot come from infinity and, moreover, it cannot be created near a black hole as a result of previous collisions between particles falling from infinity \cite {spec}.

-The aim of this work is to show that the above difficulties are resolved if, instead of a nonextremal black hole, one takes a extremal one.
-Then, both requirements (a special type of the criticality condition and the finiteness of a force) can be reconciled.
+Earlier, it was also pointed out (see, e.g. , \cite{kd}, page 4) that the values $E=0$ and $L=0$ are possible but these special cases were mentioned in the context where freely moving particles were considered.
+Meanwhile, we show that these cases are relevant for \textit{nongeodesic } particles which are kept in equilibrium by some force.